MariuszKaminski/Milestone-Project-2/README.md

 ### Design details

-The web application, in its entirety, utilizes Goole Font “Ubuntu”.
+The web application, in its entirety, utilizes Google Font “Ubuntu”.
 The colour used for the game area background is ##00FFBF (aquamarine).

 ## Features